Updated: Oct 29, 2022

 Water: did you know that most tap water has chemicals that are known endocrine disruptors?
 Do yourself a favor, and upgrade your water supply.
 Drinking from a Brita or Pur pitcher is not enough because they don't filter out a major chemical that is present is tap water: chlorine.
 There are many higher-quality water filters out there (like Berkey) or consider getting your water locally (I get alkaline water from Water Tree Heights).

 I hope you enjoyed this blog post about how to detox naturally!
 As always, I love to hear from you!
+If you want to read more on hormone balancing you can check out my latest post "5 best foods for balancing hormones".

 This post is not a substitute for medical advice and you should always consult your doctor before making an dietary or lifestyle changes.